Surajsaw08/learnig_git/readme.md

-## hello git
+## Hello everyone to git

+- this id from `dev-suraj` branch
--" i am adding this from suraj branch"
+- i am adding this from suraj branch
--- "in main branch "
+- in main branch